Municipalities of Libya

 "The Popular: This is the regional executive power that corresponds to municipality or department in other countries."

-Tables in the report don't pretend to list all of the regions of Libya, but just selected ones.
+In the remainder of the report, the geographic breakdown is by "regions".
+Tables in the report don't purport to list all of the regions of Libya, but just selected ones.
 In Table 3, on the first page, there are twelve regions listed: Al Beida, Al Khams, Al Marj, Benghazi, Darana, Elzawiya, Ijdabiya, Mesrata, Sabha, Souf El Jin, Tobrok, and Tripoli.
 In Table 5, on the second page, Al Chatek, Al Jafra, Al Kobbeh, Al Markab, Al Noukat Al Khams, Al Wahat, Benghazi, Darna, Marzouk, Mesrata, Nalout, Sabha, Sahl El Jaffara, Sart, Tripoli, and Wadi El Hayat are listed as regions.

 Some of these regions can be tentatively identified with one of either the old 25 municipalities or the newer 13.
 Since Al Bayda' was the capital of Al Jabal al Akhdar (old), Al Beida may be the same as either the old or the new Al Jabal al Akhdar.
 Al Khams is probably an alternate spelling of Al Khums (old).
 Al Marj was the capital of Al Fatih (old).
 Benghazi (Banghazi) is the name of both an old and a new.
 Darnah (Darana, Darna) was an old.
 Elzawiya is probably the same as Az Zawiyah (old and new).
 Ijdabiya is probably Ajdabiya (old).
 Mesrata is Misratah (old and new).
 Sabha was an old.
 Souf El Jin corresponds to Sawfajjin (old and new).
 Tobrok is Tobruk (old).
 Tripoli is Tarabulus (old and new).
 Al Jafra is Al Jufrah (old and new).
 Al Noukat Al Khams matches An Nuqat al Khams (old).
 Marzouk is Murzuq (old).
 Sahl El Jaffara is probably the Al Jifarah municipality created in ~2001.
 Sart is Surt (old).

-2. ~2001: Libya reorganized into 34 municipalities, as shown in the table under "Primary subdivisions".
+2. ~2001: Libya reorganized into 34 municipalities, as shown in the table below.
 According to Jose Gavinha, the changes from the 25 municipalities of ~1987 to the 34 municipalities of ~2001 were as follows.
 Al `Aziziyah municipality renamed to Al Jifarah; Al Fatih municipality renamed to Al Marj; Al Khums municipality renamed to Al Marqab; Sawfajjin renamed to Bani Walid; Tarhunah renamed to Tarhunah-Masallatah; Tobruk renamed to Al Butnan; Yafran renamed to Yafran-Jadu.
 Al Wahah municipality split from Ajdabiya; Al Hizam al Akhdar municipality split from Al Fatih; Sabratah Surman municipality formed by taking the Sabratah area from An Nuqat al Khams and the Surman area from Az Zawiyah; Awbari municipality split into Ghat and Wadi al Hayat; Al Qubbah municipality split from Darnah; Nalut municipality split from Ghadamis; Mizdah municipality split from Gharyan; Al Qatrun municipality split from Murzuq; Jaghbub municipality split from Al Butnan (formerly Tobruk); Tajura' wa an Nawahi al Arba` municipality split from Tripoli.
 The following additional changes are uncertain: part of Az Zawiyah may have been transferred to Al Jifarah; part of Benghazi may have been transferred to Al Hizam al Akhdar; Zlitan merged with a neighboring municipality, but we don't know whether it was Al Marqab (formerly Al Khums) to the west, or Misratah to the east.

 Other names of subdivisions: